OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 Ideally the customer can share a data classification policy that is already considering all different requirements and clearly defines sensitive information.
 This will become then the baseline during testing.
 The data classification should be applicable to:
 * data in transit and
-* data at rest.
+* data at rest

-For example regulations in Singapore for financial institutions require to encrypt passwords and PINs explicitly, even though they are already transmitted via HTTPS.
-Even though this might not be a vulnerability from a testers point of view, it need to be raised as compliance issue.
+For example, regulations in Singapore for financial institutions has imposed a requirement to encrypt passwords and PINs explicitly, even though they are already transmitted via HTTPS.
+Even though this might not be a vulnerability from the point of view of a tester, it is mandatory to raise this finding as a compliance issue.

 If no data classification policy is available, the following should be considered as sensitive information:
 * User authentication information (credentials, PINs etc.),